emaesen/blog-template-with-article-photo-video-art-posts/webapp/README.md

 pro:
   >> a specific plugin that gets Strapi data but puts it in a new schema structure, using `nodes` and `egdes`.
-  >> Gridsome's pagination support works.
+  >> Gridsome's build-in pagination support works.

 con:
   >> the plugin does not support Strapi's Dynamic Zones.
 Instead it collapses the possible choices into one, and the others are absent.
 A UI component can only query one possible choice.

 ### Choice

-The choice between the two plugins is the choice between adding a custom pagination implmentation to the UI, or adding a solution to Strapi to integrate the possible choices of Dynamic Zones into a fixed schema structure.
+The choice between the two plugins currently is the choice between adding a custom pagination implmentation to the UI, or adding a solution to Strapi to integrate the possible choices of Dynamic Zones into a fixed schema structure.
+Since this concept project is aimed at small to medium scale personal websites, with a manageable amount of data, I have opted for the custom pagination and use `source-graphql`.